Chang and Eng Bunker: In Siam (1811–1829)

-Chang and Eng were born in 1811 in Siam (modern-day Thailand).
+Chang and Eng (จัน-อิน) were born in 1811 in Siam (modern-day Thailand).
 Their mother reportedly said their birth was no more difficult than that of their other several siblings.
 Their exact date of birth and details of their early lives are unclear.
 The earliest report on the twins assigns the birth month of May 1811.
-Their birth village is called Meklong (today's Samut Songkhram); a statue in the town commemorates the twins' birthplace.
+Their native village is called Meklong (today's Samut Songkhram); a statue in the town commemorates the twins' birthplace.

-Their father, Ti-eye, was a fisherman of Chinese descent.
+Their father, Ti-eye or Ti (นายที), was a fisherman of Chinese descent.
 He died when the twins were young, possibly in a smallpox epidemic that ran through the area in 1819.
-Their mother, Nok, raised ducks with her children's help.
+Their mother, Nak (อำแดงนาก), raised ducks with her children's help.
 Their mother's ethnic origin is unclear.
 Varying accounts suggest that she was Siamese, Chinese, part-Chinese and part-Siamese, or part-Chinese and part-Malay.
 Chang and Eng were raised as Theravada Buddhists.
 Despite being joined at the sternum, they were lively youths, running and playing with other children.
 Their mother raised them like her other children, in a "matter-of-fact" way without special attention on them being conjoined.

 The "discovery" of the brothers is credited to the Scottish merchant Robert Hunter.
 Hunter was a trusted trade associate of the Siamese government who traveled with considerable freedom.
 In 1824, Hunter reportedly first met the twins while he was on a fishing boat in the Menam River and the twins were swimming at dusk.
 He mistook them for a "strange animal", but after meeting them he saw economic opportunity in bringing them to the West.

 He would later tell a story that the king of Siam had ordered the brothers' deaths and had originally forbidden him to transport them out of the country.
 Regardless of the story's veracity, it took five years for Hunter to bring them away.
 Hunter and American sea captain Abel Coffin departed to the United States with the twins in summer 1829.
 A contract Hunter and Coffin signed with the brothers stipulated that their tour would last for five years, though a rumor later circulated that Chang and Eng's mother had sold them into slavery, a charge that greatly upset the twins.

 Christian missionaries contacted their mother in 1845, four years before she died.
-She had believed that her conjoined sons were dead, having not seen them for 15 years, but was informed that they were alive and recently married.
+She had believed that her conjoined sons were dead, having not seen them for fifteen years, but was informed that they were alive and recently married.